 Under President George W. Bush several important renovations to the White House were completed.
 In 2006 – 2007 both the James S. Brady Press Briefing Room and the White House Situation Room were renovated and modernized.
 The George W. Bush Presidential Library and Museum is now home to the original Situation Room, which will be used as a classroom to help educate and inspire future leaders.

 About the Gardens and Grounds

-Flowers bloom, April 14, 2003, in the Rose Garden of the White House.
+Flowers bloom on April 14, 2003 in the Rose Garden of the White House.

 Courtesy George W. Bush Presidential Library and Museum (F5839-09)

 President Washington did not just plan construction of the building, but also recognized the importance of the gardens surrounding the residence and proceeded to buy the land that would become the south lawn.
 This lawn has been used for all sorts of events since then, and is currently where the President welcomes Heads of State.